liangyuwang/zo2/README.md

-# ZO2 (Zeroth-Order Offloading): Supervised Fine-Tuning Over 100B LLMs with 24GB GPU Memory
+# ZO2 (Zeroth-Order Offloading): Supervised Fine-Tuning Over 100B LLMs with 18GB GPU Memory

-**ZO2** is an innovative framework specifically designed to enhance the fine-tuning of large language models (LLMs) using **zeroth-order (ZO)** optimization techniques and advanced **offloading** technologies.
-This framework is particularly tailored for setups with limited GPU memory (e.g. fine-tune **[OPT-175B](https://arxiv.org/abs/2205.01068)** with just **24GB GPU memory**), enabling the fine-tuning of models that were previously unmanageable due to hardware constraints.
+👋 Welcome! **ZO2** is an innovative framework specifically designed to enhance the fine-tuning of large language models (LLMs) using **zeroth-order (ZO)** optimization techniques and advanced **offloading** technologies.
+This framework is particularly tailored for setups with limited GPU memory (e.g. fine-tune **[OPT-175B](https://arxiv.org/abs/2205.01068)** with just **18GB GPU memory**), enabling the fine-tuning of models that were previously unmanageable due to hardware constraints.

 - The table below displays the GPU memory usage for various OPT model sizes when fine-tuned using the ZO2 framework: